xinghu7788/DeepSniffer/README.md

 ## Adversarial Attack with DeepSniffer
 We show an example of targeted adversarial attack on ResNet18 (Golden model).
 DeepSniffer adopts the extracted neural network architecture to build the substitute models.
 For comparison, the baseline examines the substitute models established from following networks: VGG family, ResNet family, DenseNet family, SqueezeNet, and Inception.

+* **Substitute model checkpoints**: The checkpoints for the trained substitute model can be downloaded from [google drive](https://drive.google.com/drive/folders/1JrTkT9C0klWFMK4x-KSMqvvPJ7k3TL6U?usp=sharing).
+Unzip the files in the ''models'' to the directory of  DeepSniffer/AdversarialAttack/.
+* **Datasets**: We provide a smaller dataset from ImageNet for adversarial attack experiments, which can be downloaded from [google drive](https://drive.google.com/drive/folders/1JrTkT9C0klWFMK4x-KSMqvvPJ7k3TL6U?usp=sharing).
+Unzip the files in ''data_100'' under the directory of DeepSniffer/AdversarialAttack/data_100.
 To reproduce the results of Table6, run python DeepSniffer/AdversarialAttack/AdversarialAttack.py.
 To reproduce the results of Figure 10, run python DeepSniffer/AdversarialAttack/auto_attack_labels_random.py.